 The computational complexity of H-COLOURING has been determined completely.
 The problem is trivial if H contains a reflexive vertex u (we can map each vertex of the input graph to u).
-If H has no reflexive vertices, then the Hell-Nešetřil dichotomy theorem [11] tells us that H-Colouring is solvable in polynomial time if H is bipartite and that it is NP-complete otherwise.
+If H has no reflexive vertices, then the Hell-Nešetřil dichotomy theorem [13] tells us that H-Colouring is solvable in polynomial time if H is bipartite and that it is NP-complete otherwise.

 The LIST H-COLOURING problem takes as input a graph G and a function L that assigns to each $u \in V_G$ a list $L(u) \subseteq V_H$.
 The question is whether G allows a homomorphism f to the target H with $f(u) \in L(u)$ for every $u \in V_G$.
-Feder, Hell and Huang [4] proved that LIST H-COLOURING is polynomial-time solvable if H is a bi-arc graph and NP-complete otherwise (we refer to [4] for the definition of a bi-arc graph).
+Feder, Hell and Huang [5] proved that LIST H-COLOURING is polynomial-time solvable if H is a bi-arc graph and NP-complete otherwise (we refer to [5] for the definition of a bi-arc graph).
 A homomorphism f from G to an induced subgraph H of G is a retraction if f(x) = x for every $x \in V_H$, and we say that G retracts to H. A retraction from G to H can be viewed as a list-homomorphism: choose $L(u) = \{u\}$ if $u \in V_H$, and $L(u) = V_H$ if $u \in V_G \setminus V_H$.
 The corresponding decision problem is called H-RETRACTION.
 The computational complexity of H-RETRACTION has not yet been classified.
-Feder et al. [5] determined the complexity of the H-RETRACTION problem whenever H is a pseudo-forest (a graph in which every connected component has at most one cycle).
+Feder et al. [6] determined the complexity of the H-RETRACTION problem whenever H is a pseudo-forest (a graph in which every connected component has at most one cycle).
 They also showed that H-RETRACTION is NP-complete if H contains a connected component in which the reflexive vertices induce a disconnected graph.

-We impose a surjective condition on the graph homomorphism.
-An important distinction is whether the surjectivity is with respect to vertices or edges.
-Furthermore, the condition can be imposed locally or globally.
-If we require a graph homomorphism f to be vertex-surjective when restricted to the open neighbourhood of every vertex u of G, we say that f is an H-role assignment.
-The corresponding decision problem is called H-ROLE ASSIGNMENT and its computational complexity has been fully classified [8].
-We refer to the survey of Fiala and Kratochvíl [7] for further details on locally constrained homomorphisms and from here on only consider global surjectivity.
+As mentioned, we impose a (vertex-)surjectivity condition on the graph homomorphism.
+Such a condition can be imposed locally or globally.
+If we require a homomorphism f from a graph G to a graph H to be surjective when restricted to the neighbourhood $\{v \mid uv \in E_G\}$ of every vertex u of G, we say that f is an H-role assignment.
+The corresponding decision problem is called H-ROLE ASSIGNMENT and its computational complexity has been fully classified [9].
+We refer to the survey of Fiala and Kratochvíl [8] for further details on locally constrained homomorphisms and from here on only consider global surjectivity.

-It has been shown that deciding whether a given graph G allows a surjective homomorphism to a given graph H is NP-complete even if G and H both belong to one of the following graph classes: disjoint unions of paths; disjoint unions of complete graphs; trees; connected cographs; connected proper interval graphs; and connected split graphs [9].
-Hence it is natural, just as before, to fix H which yields the following problem:
+It has been shown that deciding whether a given graph G allows a surjective homomorphism to a given graph H is NP-complete even if G and H both belong to one of the following graph classes: disjoint unions of paths; disjoint unions of complete graphs; trees; connected cographs; connected proper interval graphs; and connected split graphs [11].
+Hence it is natural, just as before, to fix H, which yields the following problem:

-Surjective H -Colouring

-Instance: a graph G .
+SURJECTIVE H-COLOURING Instance: a graph G.

-Question: does there exist a surjective homomorphism from G to H ?
+Question: does there exist a surjective homomorphism from G to H?